timruffles/values/README.md

 assert(periodA === periodC);
 ```

-The derive method takes position arguments, or a hash of named arguments.
+The derive method takes a hash of named arguments.

 ## Philosophy